Benitmulindwa/FigmaFlet/README.md

 File URL
-Provide the Figma file URL containing your design; This is your figma projdect's URL.
+Provide the Figma file URL containing your design; This is your figma project's URL.

 ## Results:
 ### Figma design